Contributed by Neal Polachek, Founder of ThinkLikeAnApp

 The famous educator, author, businessman, and keynote speaker Stephen Richards Covey once described trust this way:

 “Simply put, trust means confidence.
 The opposite of trust — distrust — is suspicion.
 When you trust people, you have confidence in them — in their integrity and their abilities.
 When you distrust people, you are suspicious of them — of their integrity, their agenda, their capabilities, or their track record.
 It’s that simple.”

 If you think about it, every business transaction is an act of trust.
 Consumers are looking for signs they can trust before they transact, which is why reviews and testimonials matter so much.
 And, like it or not, it takes many transactions to build trust, however, it only takes a moment to lose it.

 Even more, the data tells us that trust-building is more challenging today than ever before.
-TLAA is a simple framework to build trust — the pillars of Authenticity, Transparency and Immediacy come together to form a Trust Triangle because TRUST really is the holy grail for business continuity & growth.
+TLAA is a simple framework to build trust in business — Authenticity, Transparency and Immediacy are the three elements that come together to form a Trust Triangle because TRUST really is the holy grail for business continuity & growth.

 Here’s a shortlist of some key behaviors that lead to Trust.
 Audit your business and ask yourself how well you practice these behaviors.

 - A focus on the other.
 This means having a genuine focus on the outcomes and benefits of the other.

 - A collaborative approach.
 To drive true trust, collaboration must be done with the core belief that a collaborative effort or initiative will result in a better outcome for everyone in the relationship.

 - A long-term view.
 By focusing on forging long-term relationships instead of short-term transactions, trust is a natural outcome.